-James ("Jef") Edward Fagan, III is a seasoned litigator and counselor with over twenty-five years of experience as a practicing attorney.
-He has represented both small and large companies and has spent one half of his career as in-house counsel to two large governmental entities.
+James ("Jef") Edward Fagan, III is a seasoned first-chair litigator and counselor with over twenty-five years of experience as a practicing attorney.
+He represents both small and large companies and has spent half of his career as an in-house counsel to two large governmental entities.
 He brings a mature and measured approach to legal matters, and his primary objective is the prompt and efficient resolution of disputes and legal concerns.
-Jef’s core practice areas are labor and employment, commercial litigation, government contracts and education law.

 PUBLICATIONS & SPEAKING ENGAGEMENTS